 When I was three or four, I desperately wanted to be a school bus driver.
 At various points in elementary school, I also wanted to be a child psychologist, a teacher, a paleontologist, and for a very brief time an astronaut (until I realized I got motion sickness on the tire swing).

-Fast forward 25 years, and this is Tee on her first day back to school this September.
+Fast forward 25 years, and this is Tee on her first day of preschool.
 Last year she wanted to be a soccer player and a teacher, and this year her career plans have changed to becoming a dentist (but still stuck on that soccer thing, despite never having played a game).
 Of course, her dream job changes all the time.
 Yesterday she told me she wanted to own a zoo so she could ride the giraffes (really?).

 I want her to dream big, but I can’t help but worry about how much those dreams and her post-secondary education will cost.
 I hope she’ll stay home with us while she’s in school (and coincidentally save on room and board costs), but even just tuition and books are a lot to budget for.
 I remember how much it cost when I was in school, and I hate to think what it’ll be in (gulp) 2028!

 And that’s just one of my girls.
 Who knows what Kay will want to be when she grows up?
 She’s been super focused on doing puzzles lately – maybe she’ll want to be an engineer!
 I like to think my kids are really smart (just like most parents, I suspect), and if they get that invitation to MIT or Johns Hopkins University or wherever, I don’t want their choices limited by finances or their futures bogged down by a massive student debt.